DeveloperWil/stop-media-comment-spamming/readme.txt

 2. After plugin has been activated.
 Comments on attachments disappear.

 == Changelog ==

+= 1.5 =
+* Checked compatibility with WordPress 4.4
+* Changed contributor to DeveloperWil
+* Removed closing PHP tag at end of main file

 = 1.4 =
 * Checked compatibility with WordPress 4.3